starseersunny/fighterplaneshooter/README.md

 # fighterplaneshooter
-Made by Lucas Singer, Rachel Lee, and Kaitlyn Mattingly
+Made by Lucas Signer, Rachel Lee, and Kaitlyn Mattingly